o3de/o3de.org/content/docs/userguide/component-camera.md

+description: ' Use the Camera component to allow an entity to be used as a camera in &ALYlong;. '
+slug: component-camera
+title: Camera
+---
 # Camera<a name="component-camera"></a>

 The **Camera** component allows an entity to be used as a camera\.
 To use the **Camera** component, you must first add a Camera Framework gem to your project\.
 For information, see [Camera Framework Gem](gems-system-gem-camera.md)\.

 ## Camera Component Properties<a name="component-camera-properties"></a>

-![\[Camera component properties in the Entity Inspector.\]](http://docs.aws.amazon.com/lumberyard/latest/userguide/images/component/component-camera-properties.png)
+![\[Camera component properties in the Entity Inspector.\]](/images/component/component-camera-properties.png)

 The **Camera** component has the following properties: